BlockCertsAI/BCAI-Canon/The_Authenticated_Internet.md

 ---

 > **Category Shift Notice**
+> **Definition:**
+The Authenticated Internet is a protocol-defined execution substrate in which identity, ownership, permission, and policy enforcement are mandatory preconditions for action, rather than emergent properties managed after execution.
 >
 > The Authenticated Internet is not an evolution of Web2 or Web3.
 > It replaces the underlying assumption that trust can be inferred, managed, or repaired after execution.